amaldevelops/tech-lexicon/2-backend-development/database/README.md

 - Start the PostgreSQL shell : `psql`
 - To create a database named "messages_web_app_db" (Keep the database name as short as possible but if you require to set a longer name use underscores) : `CREATE DATABASE messages_web_app_db;`

-## PostgreSQL database URL Format / Connectio setup
+## PostgreSQL database URL Format / Connection setup

 - `postgresql://USER:PASSWORD@HOST:PORT/DATABASE?schema=SCHEMA` USER: The name of your database user | PASSWORD: The password for your database user | HOST: The name of your host name (for the local environment, it is localhost) | PORT: The port where your database server is running (typically 5432 for PostgreSQL) | DATABASE: The name of the database | SCHEMA: The name of the schema inside the database | If you're unsure what to provide for the schema parameter for a PostgreSQL connection URL, you can probably omit it.
 In that case, the default schema name public will be used.
 - Example for Local PostgreSQL installation: `DATABASE_URL="postgresql://your_user:your_password@localhost:5432/messages_web_app_db?schema=public"` DATABASE_URL should be in the .env file